J. B. Smoove: Honors and awards

-Smoove won the 2021 Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series for his role.
+Smoove won the 2021 Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series for his role in Mapleworth Murders.

 Personal life

 In 2007, Smoove married singer Shahidah Omar.
 They reside in Los Angeles.
 He has an adult daughter named Jerrica from a previous relationship.

 He is a fan of the New York Knicks, New York Yankees and the New York Jets.

 He has been vegan since 2018.